FedSEA-LLaMA: A Secure, Efficient and Adaptive Federated Splitting Framework for Large Language Models: Introduction

-In this paper, we introduce FL-LLaMA, a secure, efficient, and adaptive federated split framework based on LLaMA2, as shown in Fig.~\ref{fig:compare}(b).
-To \textbf{Enable Secure Propagation}, we partition the transformers of LLaMA2 into three parts: input and output blocks on clients, while the remaining large parameters on server.
-During training, clients perform forward propagation to generate hidden states, add Gaussian noise for them, and send these noised states to the server for further processing.
-Through both gradients analysis and experimental verification, this noise ensures privacy and security during subsequent training and inference stages.
-To \textbf{Reduce Communication Cost}, we employ client-batch and server-hierarchical strategies to achieve parallel training: the former batches data from different clients, while the latter leverages concurrent sub-server to enhance training efficiency.
-Durning inference, we introduce the attention-mask compressio and collaborative KV cache mechanisms, minimizing overhead while preserving the integrity of autoregressive inference.
-By synchronously maintaining cache states on both client and server, the originally cross-device transmition is transformed into dynamically generated local data, reducing communication from megabytes(MB) to bytes(B).
+In this paper, we introduce FedSEA-LLaMA, a Secure, Efficient, and Adaptive Federated split framework based on LLaMA2, as shown in Figure~\ref{fig:compare}b.
+To \textbf{Enable Secure Propagation}, we add Gaussian noise for the hidden states of input blocks and send these noised states to the server for further processing.
+Through both gradient analysis and experimental verification, this noise ensures privacy and security during subsequent training and inference stages.
+To \textbf{Reduce Communication Cost}, we introduce the attention-mask compression and collaborative KV cache mechanisms, minimizing overhead while preserving the integrity of auto-regressive inference.
+By synchronously maintaining cache states on both client and server, the originally cross-device transmission is transformed into dynamic attention-mask generation, reducing communication from megabytes (MB) to bytes (B).
 To \textbf{Achieve Adaptive Partition}, we design a dynamic partition strategy allowing users to flexibly adjust the number of input and output blocks according to specific downstream tasks and available computational resources.
-This adaptability enables optimal balance between performance and efficiency.
+This adaptability enables an optimal balance between performance and efficiency.

-Experiments on NLU, summarization, and conversational QA tasks show that FL-LLaMA maintains performance comparable to centralized LLaMA2, and achieving up to 2x training and 8× inference speedups.
-Through inference acceleration, the average token generation time of FL-LLaMA has been reduced by 87.6\%, and the speed gain will further increase with the length of context. \footnote{Our code is available at: \href{https://github.com/TAP-LLM/SplitFedLLM}{https://github.com/TAP-LLM/SplitFedLLM.} }
+Experiments on natural language understanding (NLU), summarization, and conversational QA show that FedSEA-LLaMA maintains performance comparable to centralized LLaMA2 and achieves up to 8× inference speedups.
+Through inference acceleration, the average token generation time of FedSEA-LLaMA has been reduced by 87.6\%, and the speed gain will further increase with the growing length of context.
+Additional analysis of privacy attacks and various partition points further highlights FedSEA-LLaMA's effectiveness in terms of security and adaptability.